JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/tutorials/plotting.md

 #### Stacked Area Charts

-Stacked area charts can be used to visualize prediction sets for any conformal classifier.a
+Stacked area charts can be used to visualize prediction sets for any conformal classifier.

 ``` julia
 using MLJ